The Humanities Council is pleased to welcome four Long-Term and nine Short-Term Visiting Fellows to the University for the academic year 2021-22.

 Walter Hill Scott Professor of Philosophy, Northwestern University

-Professor Medina will be a Whitney J. Oates Visiting Fellows in the Humanities Council and the Department of Philosophy.
+Professor Medina will be a Whitney J. Oates Visiting Fellow in the Humanities Council and the Department of Philosophy.
 He is a member of the American Philosophical Association, the British Wittgenstein Society, the North American Wittgenstein Society, the Society for the Advancement of American Philosophy, the Society for Phenomenology and Existential Philosophy (SPEP), the Southern Society for Philosophy and Psychology, and the Tennessee Philosophical Association.

 Oriel and Laing Professor, Religious Studies, Oxford University

-Najman will be a Stewart Visiting Fellow in the Humanities Council and Department of Religion and Judaic Studies.
+Najman will be a Stewart Visiting Fellow in the Humanities Council and Department of Religion and Program in Judaic Studies.
 She is an American academic specializing in Jewish studies and the Hebrew Bible.
 From 2008 to 2012, she was Director of the Centre for Jewish Studies at the University of Toronto.
 From 2012 to 2015, she was Professor of Religious Studies and Classics at Yale University.

 Associate Professor, University of Texas at Austin